Pampers

-Pampers is an American brand for babies and toddlers products marketed by Procter & Gamble.
+Pampers is an American brand that sells baby and toddler products marketed by Procter & Gamble.
 This includes diapers, wipes etc.

 History

 In 1961, P&G researcher Victor Mills disliked changing the cloth diapers of his newborn grandchild.
 He assigned fellow researchers in P&G's Exploratory Division in Miami Valley, Ohio to look into making a better disposable diaper.
 They were created by researchers at P&G including Vic Mills and Norma Lueders Baker.
 The name "Pampers" was coined by Alfred Goldman, Creative Director at Benton & Bowles.

 In 1971 Pampers filed for a patent for adhesive tabs and release strips on disposable diapers.

 In 1982, P&G developed elasticized single and double gussets around the leg and waist areas to aid in fitting and in containing urine or stool which had not been absorbed.
 In fact, the first patent for the use of double gussets in a diaper was in 1973 by P&G. In 1982, Pampers introduced an elasticized wingfold diaper with elastic leg gathers and refastenable tapes which was a cross between the early 1960s design and the modern hourglass shape, a feature that was first introduced on Luvs in 1976 and evolved into an industry standard in 1985.

 In 1986, thin diapers made with absorbent gelling material were released.
 This made the average weight of a typical medium size diaper decrease by 50%.

 In 1987, Pampers and Huggies both introduced frontal tape systems which allow repositioning of the lateral tape without tearing the diaper.

 In the 1990s Pampers introduced a thinner diaper known as Ultra Dry Thins.
 The early 1990s also saw the introduction of gender-specific diapers in the Pampers brand; the product returned to unisex diapers towards the end of the decade.